 Scholarship related to the program

-Reconnect to your scholarship and stimulate creativity as you commit sustained time dedicated to completing a project or developing your research agenda in a beautiful natural setting.
-The retreat agenda is balanced between open sessions of self-directed time to work on your scholarship and facilitated sessions that involve reflection and discussion of creative ways to sustain a positive relationship with your scholarship and connect to colleagues.
+Reconnect to your scholarship and stimulate creativity through reflection, connection with colleagues, and more as you commit sustained time dedicated to completing a project or developing your research agenda.
+The retreat agenda is balanced between long open-sessions of self-directed time to work on your scholarship and facilitated sessions that involve reflection and discussion of creative ways to sustain a positive relationship with your scholarship.

-Meals and housing will be provided courtesy of the Center for Faculty Innovation.
+Meals will be provided courtesy of the Center for Faculty Innovation.

 Dayna Henry, Ph.D., Health Sciences, Center for Faculty Innovation